rgreminger/tilburg-science-hub/docs/index.md

 # Tilburg Science Hub

-*Tilburg Science Hub* is an open-source resource repository that supports students and researchers in the social sciences to *efficiently manage data- and computation-intensive projects*.
+*Tilburg Science Hub* is an open-source resource repository that supports individual researchers, data scientists and teams to *efficiently manage data- and computation-intensive projects*.

 To get you started, we recommend you to follow our *Boot camp in Scientific Computing and Reproducible Science*.